bhimebau/lm_application/Commands.md

     OK
     IULS>
   ```
-  * Failed Example: Argument passed to the report time command.
+  * Failed Example: Argument passed to the report time command which does not take a command.
   ``` bash
     IULS> tr,23
     NOK